vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 }
 {% endhighlight %}

-The documentation of this API function can be found [here](https://docs.databricks.com/api/workspace/statementexecution/executestatement).
+You can take a look at the [statement execution function documentation](https://docs.databricks.com/api/workspace/statementexecution/executestatement).

-## Setting up the datasource
+## Set up the datasource

 With the preperation of the URL, the access token (aka Bearer Token) and the JSON body with the SQL statement encapsulated it's easy to fill the necessary parameters and execute the query.